YahooArchive/flux-router-component/docs/navlink.md

 # NavLink
 `NavLink` is the a React component for navigational links.
-When the link is clicked, NavLink will dispatch `NAVIGATE` action to flux dispatcher.
-The dispatcher can then dispatch the action to the stores that can handle it.
+When the link is clicked, NavLink will execute a [navigateAction]('./navigateAction.md').
+Stores can register for `CHANGE_ROUTE_SUCCESS` handlers if they are interested in navigation events.

 | Prop Name | Prop Type | Description |
 |------------|---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|